BadrishKhanna/Your_Companion/README.md

 ## Research Paper

-You can download my research paper titled *"Your Companion"* here:
+You can download the research paper titled *"Your Companion"* here:

 [Your_Companion.pdf](https://github.com/user-attachments/files/17609709/Your_Companion.pdf)